 The reception of Peels’s proposal.
 Nexus to the new objections

-This, who find that Peels has in this manner managed to show conditions which, though highly peculiar, effectively sidestep the obstacles for the conceptual impossibility of believing at will.(Montplaisir, 2019, p.
-82. Emphasis ours){Citation}
+This aspect of Peels’sThis proposal has turned out to be convincing for some authors., who find that Peels has in this manner managed to show conditions which, though highly peculiar, effectively sidestep the obstacles for the conceptual impossibility of believing at will.
+According to Samuel Montplaisir, insofar as we can meet the conditions “i., that the fact of believing p be directly related to the truth conditions under which p is true, ii., that the truth conditions of belief be related to the agent's will, and, iii., that i. be a known fact on the part of the agent” (Montplaisir, 2019, p.
+82)(Montplaisir, 2019, p.
+82. Emphasis ours), we can indeed believe at will.
+Therefore, Montplaisir goes on, the fact “that one cannot believe at will is not a conceptual truth characterizing the notion of belief, but a truth about our present psychological conditions” and about the fact that such voluntary belief demands “conditions that hardly ever arise in our daily lives” (Montplaisir, 2019, pp. 81–82).
+Similarly, the self-fulfilling character of the beliefs at stake in Peels’s example would, according to Joshua Shepherd, accomplish the task of overcoming Williams’s concern about truth-orientedness: all Peels needs to show, Shepherd writes, is

 that an agent could form a belief-like cognitive state at will without violating conceptual constraints on what it is for a cognitive state to be a belief, or on what it is for an agent to be a believer.
 The chief constraint featuring in Williams’s argument, recall, was that belief aims at the truth.
 And, as Peels observes, an agent who realizes that if she forms the belief that p then p will be true, and that if she fails to form the belief that p then p will not be true, is an agent who realizes she is rationally permitted to believe p or not.
 Assuming it is somehow psychologically possible for this agent, all she then needs to do is exercise the relevant ability, and form the belief at will (Shepherd, 2018, p.
+325).that an agent could form a belief-like cognitive state at will without violating conceptual constraints on what it is for a cognitive state to be a belief, or on what it is for an agent to be a believer.
+The chief constraint featuring in Williams’s argument, recall, was that belief aims at the truth.
+And, as Peels observes, an agent who realizes that if she forms the belief that p then p will be true, and that if she fails to form the belief that p then p will not be true, is an agent who realizes she is rationally permitted to believe p or not.
+Assuming it is somehow psychologically possible for this agent, all she then needs to do is exercise the relevant ability, and form the belief at will (Shepherd, 2018, p.
 325. Emphasis ours).